What does models views disability mean?

 What is the right candidate profile?

-To enroll in the program candidates must be higher education teachers, and posse a bachelor, master or doctor degree, or another legal diploma, on any academic area.
+To enrol in the programme candidates must be higher education teachers, and hold a bachelor, master or doctor degree, or another legal diploma, on any academic area.

-The Scientific Committee of the program may also accept the enrolment of other candidates with a relevant academic, scientific and professional curriculum, even if they aren’t teachers in higher Education.
+The Scientific Committee of the programme may also accept the enrolment of other candidates with a relevant academic, scientific and professional curriculum, even if they aren’t teachers in higher Education.

 Candidates must indicate interest in this Special Program and at least one semester of professional experience on teaching.